mieubrisse/personal-writing/building-your-exobrain/post.md

 <!------------------ IG POST DESCRIPTION --------------------->
 <!--
-I've talked a lot about the necessity of an exobrain.
+I've talked at length about the necessity of an exobrain.

-Here's the first part of a multi-part series on constructing yours.
+Here's the first in a multi-part series on constructing yours.

 👉 Read the full article (link in bio)

+#chatgpt #decisionmaking #productivity #exobrain #secondbrain #selfoptimization #foundermindset #worksmartnothard
 -->

 <!-------------------- IG STORY TEXT ------------------------->